 I’m a Chicago-born writer living in NYC.
 My work spans a number of topics, including LGBT life and history, books, movies, visual art, music, my adventures, my boyfriends, my youth and my family.
 Since 2019, I’ve been writing consistently about (mostly) experimental music for Pitchfork.
 My essays and criticism have also been published in the Los Angeles Review of Books, The Village Voice, The Baffler, Kenyon Review, The Believer, Hyperallergic, BOMB, L.A.
 Weekly, The Point and 3:AM Magazine.
-I’ve received fellowships and residencies from The Memorial Foundation for Jewish Culture, CATWALK Institute and Columbia University.
+I’ve received awards, fellowships and residencies from The Memorial Foundation for Jewish Culture, CATWALK Institute, University of Pennsylvania and Columbia University.

 I like to dance, and also to read in bathtubs.